- 14 minutes to read

 None (default) No placement preference — designer places based on C4Type defaults

-Top Place above the lane stack (Persons and InternalSystems usually go here)
+Top Place above the boundary stack (Persons and InternalSystems usually go here)

-Bottom Place below the lane stack (ExternalSystems usually go here)
+Bottom Place below the boundary stack (ExternalSystems usually go here)

 If not set: The designer applies the default placement based on C4Type: